What are the Buying Power Limits for the Major Markets?

 In other industries, buying power describes the amount of purchasing power for goods and services.

+What is margin purchasing power?
 In the context of this article, buying power is the available margin for trading.

 Where to Find Your Buying Power Limits